Adiabatic groupoids and secondary invariants in K-theory: Introduction

 \subsubsection{Cobordisms}

 A second problem is the following: a natural equivalence relation among homotopy equivalences and metrics with positive scalar curvature is given by a certain cobordism equivalence.
 The question is if the $\varrho$-classes are well defined on cobordism classes.
-A positive answer is given by the so-called Delocalized Atiyah-Patodi-Singer Index Theorem, firstly stated and proved by Piazza and Schick in \cite{PS,PS2} in the setting of the coarse geometry and in this paper formalized and generalized to the context of Lie groupoids.
-In order to do it we need to use the Monthubert groupoid of a manifold $W$ with boundary $\partial W$, see Section \ref{month}.
+A positive answer is given by the so-called Delocalized Atiyah-Patodi-Singer Index Theorem, firstly stated and proved by Piazza and Schick in \cite{PS,PS2} in the setting of the coarse geometry and in this paper formalized and generalised to the context of Lie groupoids.
+In order to do it we need to use the $b$-groupoid of a manifold $W$ with boundary $\partial W$, see Section \ref{month}.

 Let $P$ be an elliptic pseudodifferential operator such that its restriction to the boundary $P_\partial$ is homotopic to an invertible operator, through a path $P_\partial^t$.
-This implies that $P$ has a Fredholm index in the K-theory of $C^*_r(\mathring{W}\times\mathring{W})$.
-A suitable deformation groupoid encodes both the Fredholm index of $P$ and the $\varrho$-class of the boundary in a such a way that, through convenient exact sequences, we can compare these two classes and state, roughly, that the $\varrho$-class associated to the path $P_\partial^t$ is equal to the image of the Fredholm index of $P$ into the K-theory of the tangent groupoid.
+This implies that one can perturb $P$ to an opertor that has a Fredholm index in the K-theory of $C^*_r(\mathring{W}\times\mathring{W})$.
+The deformation groupoid encodes both the index of the perturbation of $P$ and the $\varrho$-class of the boundary so that, through convenient exact sequences, we can compare these two classes.
+Indeed one can state, roughly, that the $\varrho$-class associated to the path $P_\partial^t$ is equal to the image of the Fredholm index of $P$ into the K-theory of the tangent groupoid of $\mathring{W}$.

-Hence if we have a spin Riemannian manifolds $W$ that is a cobordism between $\partial_0 W$ and $\partial_1 W$ and if $W$ is equipped with a metric $G$ with positive scalar curvature that restricts to $g_0$ and $g_1$ on the boundary components, then $\varrho(g_0)=\varrho(g_1)$ since the Dirac operator of $W$ is invertible and its Fredholm index vanishes.
+Hence if we have a spin Riemannian manifold $W$ that is a cobordism between $\partial_0 W$ and $\partial_1 W$ and if $W$ is equipped with a metric $g$ with positive scalar curvature that restricts to $g_0$ and $g_1$ on the boundary components, then $\varrho(g_0)=\varrho(g_1)$ since the Dirac operator of $W$ is invertible and its Fredholm index vanishes.